BufoOS/refractile-cpp-demo/README.md

 After installing the above dependencies, install node packages by running `npm i`

-Then run the command `npm start` to build the front-end, comile the WebAssembly modules, and start the server.
+Then run the command `npm start` to build the front-end, compile the WebAssembly modules, and start the server.